pdjr-signalk/pdjr-skplugin-devantech/README.md

 that don't warrant the expense of NMEA 2000 hardware and/or are not easily serviced by the installed NMEA bus.

-When Devantech released their DS series of wireless and wired Ethernet relay modules they kindly supplied a prototype device which allowed the development of this plugin.
+The UK supplier Devantech manufactures a range of widely available USB, wireless and wired Ethernet relay modules that this plugin integrates into Signal K in a manner that echoes the model used to interface NMEA 2000 switchbanks.

 Devantech Ltd\
 Maurice Gaymer Road\